puppetlabs/leg/README.md

 It defaults to the XDG suite of directory standards from [freedesktop.org](https://www.freedesktop.org/wiki/Software/xdg-user-dirs/).

 Help can be found by running `go doc -all github.com/puppetlabs/horsehead/workdir`.

+The functionality in this package should work on Linux, MacOS and the BSDs.

+### TODO

+- add a mechanism for root interactions
+- add Windows support